gpetraroli/rag_example/README.md

 ## Usage

-Ingest the database with a markdown file
+Ingest the database with a file

 ```sh
 python .\app\ingest.py \path\to\file.md